 Aleteia's current tech stack is:

-- One Frontity multisite installation that serves the content from their websites.
+- One Frontity multisite installation which serves the content from their websites.

 - WordPress VIP Go enterprise hosting platform with Node.js support.

-Right now, Andrea and his team are working on adding premium content for paid subscriptions to the website.
-They will keep adding progressive enhancements and features during the next months.
+Right now, Andrea and his team are working on adding premium content for paid subscriptions.
+They will keep adding progressive enhancements and features to Aleteia during the next months.